555 Collins Street: 1970s–2019: Enterprise House

+Enterprise House, a 92 m, 25-storey modernist steel office building, replaced the Federal Coffee Palace.
+It was completed in 1976.
+By the second decade of the 21st century, Enterprise House was one of many in the Melbourne CBD that had become dilapidated and vacated.
+Harry Stamoulis, a Melbourne developer, gained special planning permission from Victorian Planning Minister Matthew Guy for a replacement building.
+In 2013, he proposed an office tower 82 storeys and 404 m tall, which would have become the tallest building in Australia but was not well-received by city planners.
+In 2014, Stamoulis sold the building to Singaporean property developer Fragrance Group for million.

+Fragrance Group proposed a 302 m, 82-floor mixed-use building containing apartments, offices, and a hotel, which was rejected by the new Planning Minister, Richard Wynne.
+After unsuccessfully offering the property for sale, Fragrance Group gained planning permission in 2016 for a 160 m apartment tower sheathed in glass, designed by Bates Smart.

+2019–present: Charter Hall redevelopment

-In October 2018 Charter Hall, an Australian property investment group, bought the site; they plan to build two office buildings in conjunction with the adjoining 55 King Street property, which they already owned.
+In October 2018, Charter Hall, an Australian property investment group, bought the site with plans to build two office buildings in conjunction with the adjoining 55 King Street property which they already owned.
 Demolition of Enterprise House began in May 2019, and permission to build the two towers, the first to have 34 levels, was granted in April 2020.

 In December 2020, Charter Hall announced that it had secured Amazon as a major pre-commitment tenant and commenced construction of the new office tower.
 The new office tower was officially opened in April 2024.

-Enterprise House, a 24-storey modernist concrete office building, replaced the Federal Coffee Palace on the site in 1973; the demolition galvanised preservationists in Melbourne.
-By the second decade of the 21st century it had become dilapidated and was eventually vacated.
-Harry Stamoulis, a Melbourne developer, gained special planning permission from Victorian Planning Minister Matthew Guy for a replacement building which would cast shadow on the bank of the Yarra River.
-In 2013 he proposed an office tower 82 storeys and more than 400 metres tall, which would have been one of the tallest buildings in the world, but in 2014 he sold the property to Fragrance Group, a development company controlled by Singaporean Koh Wee Meng.
-Fragrance Group proposed a 302-metre, 82-floor mixed-use building containing apartments, offices, and a hotel, which was rejected by the new Planning Minister, Richard Wynne.
-After unsuccessfully offering the property for sale, in 2016 they gained planning permission for a 160-metre, 47-floor apartment tower sheathed in glass, designed by Bates Smart.
+Other tenants include Bendigo Bank and Adelaide Bank.
+A restaurant, Harriot, opened in the building in June 2025.